loopholelabs/drafter/README.md

 <details>
   <summary>Expand section</summary>

-To replicate `drafter-runner` with `drafter-peer`, that is to say to create a single VM instance from a VM package where all changes get written back to the VM package, run the following:
+To replicate `drafter-runner` with `drafter-peer`, that is to say, to create a single VM instance from a VM package where all changes get written back to the VM package, run the following:

 ```shell
 $ sudo drafter-peer --netns ark0 --raddr '' --laddr '' --devices '[